 About

 Ian Ayres is a lawyer and an economist.
-They are the Oscar M. Ruebhausen Professor & Deputy Dean at Yale Law School, and a Professor at Yale’s School of Management.
+They are the Oscar M. Ruebhausen Professor & former Deputy Dean at Yale Law School, and a Professor at Yale’s School of Management.
 (Ayres Resume)

 Professor Ayres has been a columnist for Forbes magazine, a commentator on public radio’s Marketplace, and a contributor to the New York Times’ Freakonomics Blog.
 Their research has been featured on PrimeTime Live, Oprah and Good Morning America and in Time and Vogue magazines.